-If you want to paint a flower or plant in a more abstracted or expressionistic manner, then it is absolutely fine to work with a more stylized, simplified drawing.
+If you want to paint a flower or plant more abstractly or expressionistically, working with a more stylized, simplified drawing is absolutely fine.
 In this case, drawing from your imagination would work well.

-In this painting demonstration, I wanted to capture the smaller details of the lily, as well as the soft, pink, feminine aesthetic.
+In this drawing tutorial, I wanted to capture the smaller details of the lily flower, as well as the soft, pink, feminine aesthetic.

-Drawing from your own photos is a great way to come up with unique ideas and compositions.
-You also have first hand experience on what the lily looks like in a real-life situation.
+Drawing from your own photos is a great way to develop unique ideas and compositions.
+You also have first-hand experience with what the lily looks like in a real-life situation.
 This gives you a better idea of how the subject matter “sits in space’ so to speak.